clubMontagne/angerhang.github.io/r/t_home.md

 ### For data guru
 I have also composed something for Rhadoop and SparkR last semester.
-If you are keen in big big.
+If you are keen to big data.
 These might be a good start.

 ##### SparkR
 * [Intro-to-SparkR](/sparkR/intro)